Learn more about the Center for Advanced Practice at Carolinas HealthCare System.

 - Pulmonology (Note: Spring 2016 applicants who are applying for this fellowship will need to write in this option on the application as this program has been recently added)

 The CAP Difference

-- Robust 12-month curriculum composed of didactics, online classrooms, simulation, proctored invasive procedures and directed clinical experiences
+- An innovative 12-month curriculum composed of live didactics, online classrooms, simulation, proctored invasive procedures and mentored clinical experiences

 - Unique PA and NP collaboration

-- Completion of graduate degree is required prior to the start of the fellowship program (you may apply prior to graduation)
+- Completion of an accredited PA or NP graduate program prior to the start of the fellowship program

 - National board certification as an NP or PA